General terms and conditions

 Article 13 - Payment

-- Unless otherwise agreed, the amounts owed by the consumer must be paid within 7 working days after the start of the reflection period as referred to in Article 6 paragraph 1.
-In the case of an agreement to provide a service, this period commences after the consumer has received confirmation of the agreement.
+1. Unless otherwise agreed, the amounts owed by the consumer should be paid within 7 working days after the start of the reflection period referred to in Article 6(1).
+In case of an agreement to provide a service, this period starts after the consumer has received the confirmation of the agreement.

 Article 14 - Complaints procedure